saqlain2204/NLP-101/docs/Language-Modeling/Tokenization/BPE/README.md

 BPE is an algorithm originally used for data compression.
 In NLP, it's used to build subword vocabularies:

-1. **Initialization**: Start with all characters in your corpus as separate tokens
+1. **Initialization:** Start with all characters in your corpus as separate tokens.
-2. **Iterative Merging**: Repeatedly merge the most frequent adjacent pair of tokens
+2. **Iterative Merging:** Repeatedly merge the most frequent adjacent pair of tokens.
-3. **Stopping Criterion**: Stop after a certain number of merges (vocabulary size)
+3. **Stopping Criterion:** Stop after a certain number of merges (vocabulary size).

 ## Step-by-Step BPE Process